dortania/OpenCore-Multiboot/Win.md

 Type `convert gpt` to convert the disk to GPT (it would give an error if it was already converted, no problem) (risk of lose your data!!!)

-Type `create part efi size 200` to create the EFI partition (default size 200 MB), then type `format quick fs fat32` to format it and `assign letter q` to assign our EFI partition.
+Type `create part efi size 200` to create the EFI partition (default size 200 MB), then type `format quick fs fat32` to format it and `assign letter q` to assign correctly our EFI partition.

 Type `create part msr size 128` to create the MSR partition (default size 128 MB, shouldn't be changed; used by some strange Windows things).

-Type `create part primary size 128000` to create the main partition (default size [totalspace]-1 GB.
-I remember that the size value should be in MB), then type `format quick fs ntfs` to format it and `assign letter c` to assign our drive.
+Type `create part primary size 128000` to create the main partition (default size [totalspace]-778 MB.
+I remember that the size value should be in MB), then type `format` to format it and `assign letter c` to assign correctly our drive.

-After that we set up the recovery enviroment: type `create part primary` (default size: the rest of the disk), `set id de94bba4-06d1-4d40-a16a-bfd50179d6ac` to change the type of partition (primary-->WINRE, more infos [here](https://en.wikipedia.org/wiki/GUID_Partition_Table#Partition_type_GUIDs)),`gpt attributes 0x8000000000000001` to hide it,`format quick fs ntfs` to format it.
+After that we set up the recovery enviroment: type `create part primary` (default size 450, the remaining part of the disk), `set id de94bba4-06d1-4d40-a16a-bfd50179d6ac` to change the type of partition (primary-->WINRE, more infos [here](https://en.wikipedia.org/wiki/GUID_Partition_Table#Partition_type_GUIDs)),`gpt attributes 0x8000000000000001` to hide it,`format` to format it in NTFS.

 Type `exit` to quit diskpart.